MAPS Board & Leadership

 MAPS STATE COMMITTEES

 Presidents of all MAPS State Committees are also connected to one another on a State Leadership Coordination Council.
+Learn more about our State Committees, including their full leadership and individual resources here.

 President, MAPS New York